By Chet Yarbrough

 One does not have to be a fan of former President Obama to appreciate his authorship and presentation in “A Promised Land”.
 Putting aside animosity about political parties, Obama rings America’s liberty bell.
 Americans have lost their trust in democracy.

 “A Promised Land” is a clarion call to every politician to quit bickering.
 Being a President, Congressional leader, or Supreme Court justice should not be about self aggrandizement but about representing the American public.
 Mitch McConnell, Nancy Pelosi, President Trump, and President-Elect Biden have one more chance to return trust in government to Americans.

 Procedural delays in the Senate on the Corvid relief bill victimize the poor and lower middle class.
-Johnson should be ashamed.
-His ability to pay a mortgage or monthly rent is not in question, but what about others?
+McConnell and Johnson should be ashamed.
+Their ability to pay a mortgage or monthly rent is not in question, but what about others?

 Trump’s usual lies and misrepresentations are pitched again to deluded Republicans.
 As the March 2, 2021 editorial page of the WSJ notes–“If he was so great for the GOP, why is the party now out of power?”

 Obama is a great orator and writer who offers insightful thumbnail opinions about the character of elected officials in American government.
 He may not be objective but he is extraordinarily persuasive.
 He argues Mitch McConnell is more concerned with power than any other motivation for being a representative of the United States.
 In today’s headlines, that opinion seems prescient.

 McConnell chooses to obstruct the Covid relief legislation until after the decision in Georgia.
 He wants a Republican controlled Senate to approve Covid relief legislation.
 He cares not a whit for Americans who are suffering.
 It is about power, power that corrupts his judgement.